clemensv/avrotize/specs/avrotize-schema.md

 }
 ```

+In Avrotize Schema, the `timestamp-micros` logical type MAY also annotate the
+`string` primitive type.
+In this case, the string value is an [RFC
+3339](https://tools.ietf.org/html/rfc3339) "date-time" string, i.e. a date and
+time with microsecond precision.

 #### 3.8.8. local-timestamp-millis

 The `local-timestamp-millis` logical type represents an instant in time with
 millisecond precision in the local timezone.

-It is defined as the number of
+In Avro Schema, it is defined as the number of milliseconds since the Unix
-milliseconds since the Unix epoch, January 1, 1970 00:00:00.00 in the local
+epoch, January 1, 1970 00:00:00.00 in the local timezone.
+The
-timezone.
-The `local-timestamp-millis` logical type annotates the `long` primitive type.
+`local-timestamp-millis` logical type annotates the `long` primitive type.

 Example: